freedomofpress/securedrop-workstation/README.md

 `sd-svs` contains scripts and configuration for the SVS VM.

 `decrypt` contains scripts for the VM handing decryption.
-Soon this will be the systemwide disposable VM, but for the the time being it's the standard Qubes "work" VM.
+These get used while configuring the systemwide disposable VM.

 ### Using this repo

-`./run.sh`
+The `run` script handles all provisioning and configuration.
+It should be run as your unprivileged user in dom0:

+  $ ./run.sh

+Getting this project to dom0 is a little tricky.
+Here's one way to do it-- assuming this code is checked out in your `work` VM at `/home/user/projects/qubes-sd`, run the following in `dom0`.

+    qvm-run --pass-io work 'tar -c -C /home/user/projects qubes-sd' | tar xvf -